amanoske/primecontrol/README.md

 # Prime Control
 ![Prime Control Screenshot](screenshot.png)

-Prime Control is a Gnome Shell Extension that uses the _prime-select_ tool in Nvidia's proprietary drivers to switch between GPU output profiles, enabling easy performance optimization and power conservation from within your System Menu/Quick Menu.
+Prime Control is a Gnome Shell Extension that uses the _prime-select_ in NVIDIA's proprietary drivers to switch between different GPU profiles in your Quick Menu.

 ## Profiles